Family firm’s director admits guilt over agency worker’s factory scalping

 The crown court was told that Karolina Lubieniecka was scalped when her hair became caught in a machine at the firm's unit in Norman Road, Sutton, St Helens, on 30 June 2016.
 The agency worker, who also lost an ear and a thumb, was left visually impaired.

-According to the Liverpool Echo, Lubieniecka sustained the life-changing injuries while working on a Weinig 2020 production line, which produces timber stair parts, balustrades, decking, flooring and mouldings.
+Liverpool Echo, Lubieniecka sustained the life-changing injuries while working on a Weinig 2020 production line, which produces timber stair parts, balustrades, decking, flooring and mouldings.

 Carney admitted he "consented to or connived at or by his neglect caused or contributed to the commission of the offences" by the company.